Bwc9876/git-from-scratch/index.typ

 to do so.

 It’s the de facto standard in both open source and enterprise contexts.
-No matter what field of CS you choose to pursue you’ll most likely encounter Git.
+No matter what field of CS you choose to pursue you’ll likely encounter Git.

 == How does it Work?